Stimulus aid for 'small business' will go to some big chains

 Greg Flynn, CEO of the Flynn Restaurant Group, which calls itself the largest restaurant franchisee in the U.S. and owns more than 1,200 Applebee's, Arby's, Taco Bell and Panera locations, said larger employers should get relief, too, so that they can quickly rehire workers.

-Flynn said that he made the heartbreaking decision to furlough 30,000 of his 48,000 employees as his company's revenue dropped by 60% in a matter of days.
+Flynn said that he furloughed 30,000 of his 48,000 employees as his company's revenue dropped by 60% in a matter of days.
 He is hoping to qualify for 2 1/2 times his $60 million monthly payroll under the program.

 “It is my 100% total focus just to survive and keep the infrastructure in place, so there is a home for our employees to come back to,” Flynn said.
 “With (the rescue), we can do it.
 Without it, I don’t think we can.”